 Viva la-Diva, viva Victoria, Cleopatra”.

-Dana International released Diva as a single in Europe and the song climbed towards the very top of the hit parade in the UK, Sweden, Belgium, Finland, Ireland and the Netherlands.
+Dana International released Diva as a single in Europe and the song climbed towards the very top of the hit parade in the UK, Sweden, Belgium, Finland, Ireland and Holland.
 She later represented Israel in Eurovision for a second time, but never quite reached the giddy heights of 1998.